 The decay follows \( m = m_0 \left( \frac{1}{2} \right)^n \), where \( n \) is the number of half-lives.

-B. Incorrect.
-Joule - metre is not related to Planck's constant.
+B. Joule - metre: Not related to Planck’s constant.

-C. Incorrect.
-Joule per second is the unit of power (watt).
+C. Joule per second: This is the unit of power (watt).

 48. Which of the following statements about a d.c. motor is correct?